 Let’s take look at two mainstays: the 5.56mm and 7.62mm NATO rounds.
 These are easily two of the most popular rifle rounds in America, and for good reason.
 And they’re still the subject of a lot of questions we get from readers here at TTAG.

 Both cartridges offer a number of substantial benefits to every level of shooter and hunter.
-I could end this article right now by saying that a person could do anything and everything they’d need to with these two chamberings alone, but where’s the fun in that?
+And they’re the subject of almost endless debate.
+I could end this article right now by saying that a person could do anything and everything they’d need to with these two chamberings, but where’s the fun in that?

-We will start by looking at the general use characteristics of these two rounds as far as where they are similar, but don’t worry, we will also be looking at the distinct advantages each offers as well.
+We will start by looking at the general use characteristics of these rounds as far as where they are similar, but don’t worry, we will also be looking at the distinct advantages each offers as well.
 The first thing that you should know about these two rounds is that they share a very similar story.
 Both were the result of post-WWII armament decisions, decisions that showed how little had been learned from battlefield experience.

 Unlike the Soviet Union, which very closely mimicked the German STG-44 and the 8mm Kurz cartridge with their AK-47 rifle and 7.62x39mm round, the US and their NATO allies decided to go with a larger and more powerful rifle and FMJ cartridge.
 The 7.62x39mm and the AK-47 were the direct result of Russian experience in the war, but the weapons and cartridges fielded by NATO in the post-war era still adhered to what were essentially modernized Napoleonic theories of engagement.